bigginlab/OxCompBio/tutorials/Python/README.md

 If you wish to follow this tutorial from your own computer and do not wish to install [anaconda](#Conda) python, or are using Windows, you can run this tutorial completely online using [binder](https://mybinder.org/).

 1. Click on the following [link](https://mybinder.org/v2/gh/bigginlab/WTcourse/master)
+   As binder is a free community-run service, load times can be slow during initialisation.
+Patience may be required here.
 2. Navigate to the Python tutorial and the relevant tutorial section.
 3. Click on the relevant `.ipynb` file to start the notebook.